The use of CBD among young people

 Speaking of data about the use of CBD among young people, Harvin being an Italian company, we cannot fail to mention the first survey on CBD consumption conducted in our country by MinervaTop, a company belonging to Elita srl based in Udine.

-Interestingly, the survey shows that CBD users in Italy are mainly adults, and that only 4% of CBD users who use CBD frequently are between 18 and 24 years old.
+Interestingly, the survey reveals that CBD users in Italy are mainly adults, and that only 4% of frequent CBD users being are between 18 and 24 years old.

 The same phenomenon was found in Europe, while it is interesting to observe the data reported overseas.

-In America, we analysed a survey on CBD consumption conducted in 2022 by Single Care, a company made up of a team of mathematicians, statisticians, doctors and scientists who carry out market research, surveys and opinion polls.
+In America, we analyzed a survey on CBD consumption conducted in 2022 by Single Care, a company made up of a team of mathematicians, statisticians, doctors and scientists who conduct market research, surveys and opinion polls.

-According to this survey, analysing consumption data according to age, the results are as follows:
+According to this survey, analyzing consumption data according to age, the results are as follows:

 You might be wondering, but how come in America young people are the biggest users of CBD and in Italy it is adults?